What Are the Steps to Filing for a Trademark?

 After the examining attorney signifies his approval, a notification is issued in the Official Gazette, a weekly publication of USPTO, giving a period of 30 days to oppose the registration.
 In case of an opposition, the Trademark Trial and Appeal Board carries out the proceedings.
 If there is no opposition, the USPTO will register the mark and issues a certificate of registration.

 If you need help with questions like “What are the steps to filing for a trademark,” you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.